googlefonts/gf-docs/Fontmake-STAT-patches.md

 # Fontmake STAT Patch Process
-This is the process as of 8/8/18 since the current fix-vf-meta.py script does not work on fonts with more than one axis.
+*This is the process as of 8/8/18 since the current fix-vf-meta.py script does not work on fonts with more than one axis.*

+## Process
 0. Change `STAT` minor version number to 1.
 In `name` table, check that all entries and variations of the font name are “Font Italic” or “Font Regular”, and not some odd combo like “Font Regular Italic”
-1. (Fonts will work without doing this step) Copy Windows name records 1–14 to Mac name records, change all IDs after nameID to: `platformID="1" platEncID="0" langID="0x0" unicode="True"`
+1. **OPTIONAL** (Fonts are fine without this step) Copy Windows name records 1–14 to Mac name records, change all IDs after nameID to: `platformID="1" platEncID="0" langID="0x0" unicode="True"`
 2. If the family has italic styles, add a `name` table entry “Italic” if there is not already one present
 3. If the family has a width axis, add the `name` table entries to address the different widths of instances.
 Entries should address only one axis
 	1. *Example: “Condensed” and “Normal”*